HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $STR.base64_decode(
         <string $data>,
         <boolean $utf8:
-            'true': decode the input Base64 string to a string.
+            `true` - decode the input Base64 string to a string.
-            'false': decode the input Base64 string to a binary sequence.
+            `false` - decode the input Base64 string to a binary sequence.
         >
         <boolean $strict:
-            'true': throw the `BadEncoding` exception for a bad encoded string;
+            `true` - throw the `BadEncoding` exception for a bad encoded string;
-            'false': stops conversion for any error and returns the converted string.
+            `false` - stops conversion for any error and returns the converted string.
         >
 ): string | bseqence
 ```